mattm8600/MattCave/CMSC216/Pointers.md

 Be careful representing pointers with arrows
 - They are only pointing to the value when dereferenced - Otherwise they just point to their memory address
 - Arrow points to the **location**, not the value at the location
+- You can only dereference pointer data types
+- The dereference operator goes from right to left

 ### Mistake: Pointer points to no memory location